OUR TEAM

 Duane Fraser

-CHAIR OF THE MINISTERS INDIGENOUS ADVISORY GROUP
+CHAIR OF THE ENVIRONMENT MINISTERS INDIGENOUS ADVISORY COMMITTEE

 Duane Fraser is a Wulgurukaba and Bidjara Traditional Owner, and has extensive experience advising Commonwealth and State Governments on matters relating to Indigenous Affairs and Environmental Policy.